lab1092/blender-manual_ja/manual/modeling/meshes/editing/edges.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     :guilabel:`Edit` mode
+   | Mode:     *Edit* mode
    | Menu:     :menuselection:`Mesh --> Edges --> Edge Split`
    | Hotkey:   :menuselection:`[Ctrl][E] --> Edge Split`

-:guilabel:`Edge split` is similar to the rip tool.
-When two or more touching interior edges, or a border edge is selected when using :guilabel:`Edge split`, a hole will be created, and the selected edges are duplicated to form the border of the hole
+*Edge split* is similar to the rip tool.
+When two or more touching interior edges, or a border edge is selected when using *Edge split*, a hole will be created, and the selected edges are duplicated to form the border of the hole

 .. figure:: /images/EdgeSplit1.jpg